Job Costing Examples, Practical Problems and Solutions

-A job No. 58 passes through three departments namely X, Y and Z. The following information is given to you regarding this job:
+Job No. 58 passes through three departments: X, Y, and Z. The following information is given regarding this job:

-Note: Calculation of overhead chargeable to Job No. 58 has been made as follows:
+Note: Calculation of overheads chargeable to Job No. 58 was made as follows:

-The following expenses were incurred for a job during the year ended on 31st March 2019:
+The expenses shown below were incurred for a job during the year ended on 31 March 2019.

-(a).
-Factory overheads as a percentage of direct wages.
+- Factory overheads as a percentage of direct wages

-(b).
-Administrative and selling and distribution overheads as a percentage of factory cost.
+- Administrative and selling and distribution overheads as a percentage of factory cost

-Note: Calculation of various overheads rates and percentage of profit on sales:
+Note: Calculation of overheads rates and percentage of profit on sales took place as follows:

 M/s.
 Perfect Printers Ltd. operates a printing press.
 During November 2019, the plant was operating at full capacity.
-The material and labor costs of Job 101 and all other jobs worked on, in November, are shown below:
+The material and labor costs of Job No. 101 and all other jobs worked on in November are shown below.

-In addition to the foregoing costs, factory overhead incurred in November amounted to $44,000.
-Overhead is allocated to production on the basis of direct labor costs.
+In addition to these costs, factory overheads incurred in November amounted to $44,000.
+Overhead is allocated to production based on direct labor costs.

-(i).
-Show what factory Profit or Loss on Job 101 would be, using two different methods of accounting for overtime premium.
-Assume that the contract price for this job is $40,000.
+- Show the factory’s profit or loss on Job No. 101 using two different methods of accounting for overtime premium.
+Assume that the contract price for the job is $40,000.

 Factory Overhead Recovery Rate = (Factory Overhead / Direct Labor Cost) x 100